- •

 Finding your way to Palermo ferry port

-Keep in mind that transportation options and schedules can change, so it's a good idea to verify current information before your travel.
-If you find any inconsistencies on this topic, please let our support team know so we can assist you.
+Please note that transportation options and schedules can vary, so it's a good idea to double-check before your trip.
+If you find any information that seems outdated, please reach out to us for updates.

 Exploring Civitavecchia